dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 ## 4 - Conclusion

-So request animation frame is the method of choice that I always go with when working out a canvas example of any kind.
-I have found that it is generally a better choice than any other options such as set time out or set interval methods.
+So request animation frame is the method of choice that I always go with when working out a canvas example of any kind, or to do anything that can be a kind of HTML animation in general actually when it comes to CSS effects.
+I have found that it is generally a better choice than any other options such as set time out or set interval methods, as the request animation frame is designed for this sort of thing in mind rather than just simply updating a model that does not need to be rendered right alway.

+In this post I did not get into canvas animation in depth, but I do have a few posts on canvas including [canvas animation](/2019/10/10/canvas-example-animation-basics/) that might be worth checking out if you are new to canvas, requestAnimationFrame and javaScript in general.